kararup01/Parallax_Website/README.md

-# GRID_Portfolio - This is a Demo Project
+# Parallax_Website - This is a Demo Project

 > Disclaimer:
 > This project is developed solely for educational and personal learning purposes.